skandlab/PUREE/README.md

 # PUREE

-PUREE is a compact and fast method for predicting purity (cancer cell fraction) from gene expression data.
+PUREE is a compact and fast method for predicting tumor purity (cancer cell fraction) from bulk gene expression data.

 ## Input